Jilian0717/Jilian0717.github.io/_pages/projects.md

 <img class="col one last" src="{{ site.baseurl }}/assets/img/publication_preview/definition.png" style="float:right; width: 60%; height: 60%">.
 Transport timescale provides 4th-dimensional time information to distill the details of hydrodynamic circulations and acts as a common currency to compare the physical transport time with the timescale for biochemical reactions.

 With valid definitions, the transport timescale can be tailored to serve various study purposes.
 For example:
-- by adjusting the location of boundaries where the material (or water parcel) exits for the first time, residence time in different subdomains can be quantified;
+- by adjusting the boundary where the material (or water parcel) exits for the first time, residence time in different subdomains can be quantified.
-- by counting the subsequent material (or water) re-entering, the transport timescale was termed as “exposure time”, which can be used to quantify the total time for nutrients or pollutants to stay in an area of interest;
+- by counting the subsequent material (or water) re-entering, the transport timescale can be termed as “exposure time”, which quantifies the total time for nutrients or pollutants to stay in an area of interest.
-- by comparing residence time and exposure time, a retention coefficient can be calculated to quantify the material retention efficiency;
+- by comparing residence time and exposure time, a retention coefficient can be calculated to quantify the material retention efficiency.
-- by controlling the virtual clock attached to each (sinking) particle (or water parcel), the time spent in different subregions (e.g., water column and bottom sediments) along the transport trajectories can be quantified.
+- by controlling a virtual clock⏰ attached to each (sinking) particle (or water parcel), the time spent in different subregions (e.g., water column and bottom sediments) along the transport trajectories can be quantified.

 Publication: